The Strongest Tank's Labyrinth Raids: Characters

 Amon was introduced in the second Labyrinth that Rud explored along with his party.
 She is known as an extremely powerful demon king, who even caused Marius to be frightened by her mere presence.
 After she was defeated by Rud and his party, she like Marius was spared and befriended by Rud.
 She gave Rud his second labyrinth treasure and was the second demon to befriend him.
-Amon is fond of Manicia’s cooking and would do anything to get more of it.
+Amon is fond of Manicia's cooking and would do anything to get more of it.

 Media

 Light novel

 Written by Ryūta Kijima, The Strongest Tank's Labyrinth Raids was initially serialized as a web novel published on the user-generated novel website Shōsetsuka ni Narō from July 13, 2018, to February 10, 2021.
 It was later acquired by Shufunotomo who began releasing it as a light novel with illustrations by Sando under their Hero Bunko imprint on April 30, 2019.
-Eight volumes have been released as of September 2024.
+Nine volumes have been released as of February 2026.